- Academic Calendar

 If a student is on registration hold, both the student and advisor can make changes to subject selections online and the advisor can submit his/her approval.
 However, a student cannot submit their registration until arrangements are made to clear the hold.

-Students who wish to cross-register at Harvard, the Massachusetts College of Art and Design, the School of the Museum of Fine Arts, or Wellesley should follow the special procedures for those schools.
+Students who wish to cross-register at Harvard, the Massachusetts College of Art and Design, or Wellesley should follow the special procedures for those schools.

 Undergraduates registered for fewer than 36 units (not including Listener or ROTC subjects) are considered to be less than full-time.
 Read how registration load affects financial aid, loan deferments, compliance with immigration regulations, eligibility for varsity athletics, and external health insurance.

 The student must acknowledge terms and conditions before submitting their registration.
 By acknowledging these terms the student agrees to pay all charges on his or her student account when due and acknowledges that MIT may assess late charges or finance charges, suspend registration, withhold a degree, and charge collection costs if all charges are not paid.

 Once the advisor has approved the registration selections, all subsequent changes to the student's program are made via the Online Add Drop application.